How to Forget a Wi-Fi Network on Android, iPhone, and More

 How to forget a Wi-Fi network in Android (Samsung)

-While Samsung uses Android, it installs a different interface, so the stock Android instructions don’t fully apply.
-These instructions pertain to Samsung’s modified version.
+Although Samsung uses Android, a different interface is installed, so the stock Android instructions slightly vary.
+The following instructions pertain to Samsung’s modified version.

 Step 1: Swipe a finger down from the top to expand the Notification Shade and tap on the “cog” icon.